RaAndOn/professional/README.md

   `$ heroku domains:add www.joshua-raanan.com -a joshua-raanan-professional`
   `$ heroku domains:add joshua-raanan.com -a joshua-raanan-professional`

+Heroku will then assign the URL a dns target for each of your domains.
+You can find this on the command line immediately after running the command, or on the application's heroku page.
+The target should have `herokudns.com` in it.

 Go to Hover and under the DNS tab add 2 new settings:

   Hover -> DNS
   TYPE: CNAME
   HOST: www
-  VALUE: www.joshua-raanan.com.herokudns.com
+  VALUE: <WWW-HEROKUDNS-TARGET>

   Hover -> DNS
   TYPE: CNAME
   HOST: @
-  VALUE: joshua-raanan.com.herokudns.com
+  VALUE: <HEROKUDNS-TARGET>

 ### Add SSL:

-Heroku is capable of handling SSL for you, simply use the command:
+Heroku is capable of handling SSL for you.
+However, to do so you will need to upgrade the application to "hobby" which which is not free.
+To do this go into the website's Heroku page, click "Resources->"Change Dyno Type" and select "hobby."
+Then simply use the command:

   `$ heroku certs:auto:enable`